pbertera/OCP-Securing-Azure-FD/README.md

 ```

 ### Router customization in order to secure requests coming from an Azure Front Door

+**ACTION GOAL:** apply the HAProxy template customizations in order to secure Fron Door requests as per Microsoft instructions.

 1. Get the pod name: